adferrand/docker-backuppc/README.md

 In theses cases, authentication and admin granting must be configured manually.
 * If `file` authentication method is used, you should use Apache `htpasswd` utility to fill content of the file `/etc/backuppc/htpasswd`.
 You can also disable the default admin user creation by unsetting environment variables `BACKUPPC_WEB_USER` and `BACKUPPC_WEB_PASSWD`, and reconfigure admin rights in `config.pl`.
 * All authenticated users are considered as *normal* users if not telling otherwise.
-Add a username in the `$Conf{CgiAdminUsers}` variable of `/etc/backuppc/config.pl` file to grant this user admin rights.
+Add a username in the `$Conf{CgiAdminUsers}` variable of `/etc/backuppc/config.pl` file to grant this user admin rights, or use `LDAP_BACKUPPC_ADMIN` with the `ldap` authentication method.

 For instance, with two *normal* users `user1` and `user2` + one *admin* user `admin`, using the `file` authentication method, you can do the following steps on the host.
 It is assumed that `/etc/backuppc` is mounted on `/var/docker-data/backuppc/etc` on the host and Apache `htpasswd` utility is installed on it.